 Nationwide notified the department (CDI) earlier this month that a database was recently compromised resulting in the theft of confidential information for one million policyholders and non-policyholders, including names, social security numbers, and other identifying information.
 No credit card information was breached.
 Approximately 5,050 Californians were impacted.

 "In a global economy, driven by electronic commerce, it is essential that all necessary steps are taken to ensure consumers are protected from an unintentional release or criminal theft of their personal data," said Commissioner Jones.
 "While Nationwide has briefed my department and agreed to update us with the findings of its internal investigation, I've instructed staff to conduct a follow-up review of the breach to ensure the company has taken the necessary steps to guard against a future system failure."

-At this point, CDI is satisfied the company is taking appropriate first steps to notify consumers whose information was accessed and providing assistance, including offering credit monitoring and identity theft protection for those impacted with $1 million in free identity theft insurance coverage with no deductible.
+At this point, CDI is satisfied the company is taking appropriate first steps to notify consumers whose information was accessed and providing assistance, including offering credit monitoring and identity theft protection for those impacted with

 Consumers who believe they may have been impacted by the security breach should call 800-760-1125, the toll-free number Nationwide has established to assist individuals or visit www.nationwide.com/notice.jsp.
 Consumers may also contact CDI at 800-927-HELP, if they need further assistance.